fpc/FPCSource/tests/readme.txt

 NEEDLIBRARY........Adds -rpath to the linker for unix.
 This is needed to
                    test runtime library tests.
 The library needs the -FE. option to place the .so in the correct directory.
+NEEDEDAFTER........Use it if the files are necessary for a later test.
+                   this option will avoid delteting generated file even when TEST_DELTEMP is used.
 KNOWNRUNERROR......Known bug, which manifest itself at runtime.
 To the
                    right of the equal sign is the expected exit code, followed by an optional note.
 Will not be logged